evolvedbinary/rocksdb/java/address-api-review.md

 I also tried to adapt the `ByteBuffer` code to use JNI field access to the `address` field instead of `GetDirectBufferAddress()`, but it doesn't help.
 I can imagine that taking the address on the Java side and passing it through to C++ would work, but this is more or less replicating what you have done to use Netty `ByteBuf`, and applying it to `ByteBuffer`

-The main criticism I have is that accepting the PR as-is, would expose an entirely unchecked interface with raw `address` and `length` fields at the API.
+The main criticism I have is that accepting the PR as-is would expose an entirely unchecked interface with raw `address` and `length` fields at the API.
 We haven't done this before, and in particular we hope that we can in the long term move to an API that uses the [`MemorySegment`](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/foreign/MemorySegment.html) class as a buffer parameter as and when we can push the Java version far enough to support Project Panama.

 One alternative mechanism I looked at was making the new `put()` methods package private